sravireddy9988/aws-2-tier-project/jump vm installations.md

 **Verify HTTPS Access:**

-- Once the certificate is issued and configured, access your site using https://vijaygiduthuri.in.
+- Once the certificate is issued and configured, access your site using `https://www.vijaygiduthuri.in`

-- This will automatically redirect HTTP traffic to HTTPS, ensuring all connections are secure.
+- This will automatically redirect `HTTP` traffic to `HTTPS`, ensuring all connections are secure.